cppalliance/safe-cpp/proposal/draft.md

 }
 ```

-The unsafe subscript cleary indicates that runtime bounds checks is relaxed, while keeping a consistent syntax with ordinary checked subscripts.
-It doesn't expose any other operations, including preparation of the subscript index, to an unsafe context.
+The unsafe subscript indicates that runtime bounds checks is relaxed, while keeping a consistent syntax with ordinary checked subscripts.
+It doesn't expose any operations to an unsafe context.
 The use of the `unsafe` token is the programmer's way of taking responsibility for correct behavior.
-If something goes wrong, you know who to blame.

 [**unsafe_bounds.rs**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/unsafe_bounds.rs)
 ```rust